-Public procurement (PP) is the purchase of supplies, services and constructions on behalf of government authorities as inputs for their daily activity, creation of public assets, and social transfers in kind to citizens.
-This category of public spending has been a topic of major interest in the last few years and has attracted the attention of both academics and policy-makers.
+Public procurement (PP) is the purchase of supplies, services, and works from public authorities as inputs for their daily activity, the creation of public assets, and social transfers in kind to citizens.
+This category of public spending has been a topic of great interest in recent years and has attracted the attention of both scholars and policymakers.
 This is because PP is:

-- economically and socially relevant as it accounts for a significant proportion of the demand of the economy and includes critical challenges that affect citizens’ everyday life;
+- economically and socially relevant as it accounts for a significant portion of the public demand in the economy and involves critical challenges that affect citizens’ daily life;

-- a playing field to study key economic phenomena (e.g. corruption, collusion, asymmetric information) and evaluate government performance.
+- a playing field for examining key economic phenomena (e.g. corruption, collusion, asymmetric information) and evaluating government performance.